grimmmyshini/Evaluating-Instruction-Following-LLMs/README.md

 This project was done for the Computational Semanticts for Natural Language Processing (CS4NLP) course.
-The project aims to test the intruction following capabilities of LLMs using methods from recent research.
+It aims to test the instruction following capabilities of LLMs using methods from recent research.
-It gave us new insights into the LLMs as well as the methods presented in the research.
+This project gave us new insights into the LLMs as well as the methods presented in the research.

 The detailed description of the project and results are available in [this report](assets/report.pdf).